tal-z/SoundsLike/README.md

 -create match pattern for same first and last syllable, and same number of syllables.

--add multi-word results.
-Check each word in multi-word search terms, and concatenate all possible results if all words are found. e.g.: "Lee Ann" could return "Leigh Anne," "Lea An," "Lianne," etc.
+-add multi-token results.
+Check each token in multi-token search terms, and concatenate all possible results if all tokens are found. e.g.: "Lee Ann" could return "Leigh Anne," "Lea An," "Lianne," etc.

 -For separate module, figure out "smart selection" results for display.